Xeus/Vanilla-Node.js/README.md

 Front-end uses [jQuery](http://jquery.com/) 1.7.1, [jQuery UI](http://jqueryui.com/) 1.8.18, and [Underscore.js](http://documentcloud.github.com/underscore/) (latest version) hosted on Google and Github.
 [Keymaster.js](https://github.com/madrobby/keymaster) (from 05 May 12) also sourced in front-end.

+Back-end uses Express, socket.io, and ejs.
+I'm not very good with CoffeeScript, jade, or Backbone.js yet so I didn't support those. :/

+This supports MongoDB but could be switched somewhat easily to another DB format.

+Passport only has the email formula enabled right now but I'll have to play with other logins (FB, Twitter, etc.).

+I'm using emailjs for sending email through node.js, and momentjs to handle date/time formatting.

 If you want to change the jQuery UI theme, use Xavi Ramirez's links to [jQuery UI themes hosted on Google's CDN](http://the-xavi.com/articles/jquery-ui-css-themes-hosted-on-cdn).

 An example [Google Web Fonts](http://www.google.com/webfonts) source is linked.